lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 ---
-title: "Use of Attestation with Certification Signing Requests"
+title: "Use of Remote Attestation with Certification Signing Requests"
-abbrev: "CSR Attestation Attributes"
+abbrev: "Remote Attestation with CSRs"
 category: std

 docname: draft-ounsworth-csr-attestation-latest